pnev89/document_managment/README.md

-# Testing projec
+# Document management projec

-This is just a simple example
+This is some simple example of using haystack for document management

 ## Precommit Hooks